ansible/community/WORKING-GROUPS.md

 * Report semi-regularly on the cool stuff that your working group is working on;
 * Keep your wiki space clean!

+## Requesting a Working Group

 Anyone can request to start a Working Group, for any reason.

-Cut and paste the following text into an issue, and replace the examples in brackets with your own working group info:
+Cut and paste the following text into an [Community Issue](https://github.com/ansible/community/issues/new), and replace the examples in brackets with your own working group info:

 ```